espernguyen97/Python-US-Movies-Gross-Profit/README.md

 Using Python to perform data manipulation, data visualization, and analyze US Box Office' Gross based off the historical data given.
 <br>
 <br>
-3. What are the task given?:
+3. What are the tasks given?:

 Through the data given, I'm looking for: